-- Office of Field Education

-- Practicum Agency

-- NASW Code of Ethics (students will sign a pledge of ethical conduct in their generalist foundation and advanced practice integrative seminars)
+- Office of Field Education - Practicum Agency - NASW Code of Ethics (students will sign a pledge of ethical conduct in their generalist foundation and advanced practice integrative seminars) - BACB Code of Ethics (students will sign a pledge of ethical conduct in their integrative seminars)

-B. Role of the Faculty Liaison
+B. Role of the Faculty Field Liaison

-The Faculty Liaison serves as the "professor" for the practicum courses.
+The Faculty Field Liaison (Faculty Liaison or Field Liaison) serves as the "professor" for the practicum courses.
 The Faculty Liaison is ultimately responsible for the grading of the practicum.
 The Faculty Liaison provides the on-going linkage between the student, agency, and school.
 The Faculty Liaison has the following key roles: